Vaccinations

 Dog vaccinations

-- Vanguard® Plus 5 or Nobivac DHPPi, which contains canine distemper virus, canine adenovirus type 2 (CAV-2), canine parainfluenza virus and canine parvovirus.
+- Nobivac DHPPi, which contains canine distemper virus, canine adenovirus type 2 (CAV-2), canine parainfluenza virus and canine parvovirus.
 It is indicated for the vaccination of healthy dogs as an aid in preventing canine distemper caused by canine distemper (CD) virus, infectious canine hepatitis (ICH) caused by canine adenovirus type 1 (CAV-1), respiratory disease caused by canine adenovirus type 2 (CAV-2), canine parainfluenza (CPI) virus and canine parvoviral enteritis caused by canine parvovirus (CPV).
-As we take the safety of our patients very seriously, in light of the recent very rare cases of distemper with Vanguard Plus 5 in young dogs, we have decided to switch to Nobivac DHPPi in puppies less than 6 months of age.

-- Leptoguard or Nobivac Lepto - For vaccination of healthy dogs as an aid in preventing leptospirosis caused by Leptospira interrogans serotype copenhageni.
+- Nobivac Lepto - For vaccination of healthy dogs as an aid in preventing leptospirosis caused by Leptospira interrogans serotype copenhageni.

 Lapsed vaccinations

-- If regular vaccines in a previously vaccinated dog have lapsed by more than 6 months, it will require two vaccinations with Leptoguard to get back on track, but only one with Vanguard Plus 5.
+- If regular vaccines in a previously vaccinated dog have lapsed by more than 6 months, it will require two doses of Nobivac Lepto to get back on track, but only one dose of Nobivac DHPPi is sufficient.

 Cat vaccinations

-- Felocel 3 (Feline Herpes Virus, Feline Calicivirus, Feline Panleucopaenia Virus) every 3-4 weeks until 16 weeks of age.
+- Nobivac Tricat (Feline Herpes Virus – Type 1 (FHV-1), Feline Calicivirus (FCV), Feline Panleukopaenia Virus (FPV) every 3-4 weeks until 16 weeks of age.

 - Kittens take up to 2 weeks to respond to vaccination.
 They should not be allowed outside until 2 weeks after the last injection.

-- Subsequent vaccination of Felocel 3 every 3 years, (or yearly if required more frequently by your cattery).
+- Following vaccination at one year, subsequent vaccination of Nobivac Tricat is every 3 years, with Nobivac Ducat during the in between years (Nobivac Tricat can be yearly if required more frequently by your boarding cattery).

-- Optional – Feline Immunodeficiency Virus (FIV) - this is no longer available in NZ
+- Feline Immunodeficiency Virus (FIV) - This vaccine is no longer available in NZ

 Lapsed vaccinations